£3,750 awarded for food poisoning on Nile cruise

 Conclusion and settlement

-Lliability was not admitted and the matter progressed to Sheffield County Court hearing where the Court found in favour of the Claimant.
+Liability was not admitted and the matter progressed to Sheffield County Court hearing where the Court found in favour of the claimant.

 Compensation of £3,750 was accepted by way of a Court award.